 Mwasawa (2021), study sought to identify the effect of performance management on employees' productivity in the Ministry of Lands, Environment and Natural Resources in Taita Taveta County.
 Stratified random sampling was implemented in order to produce a typical sample for the study.
 Questionnaires were used to gather facts, and it comprised of open and closed-ended questions.
 The result revealed that there exists a significant relationship between performance management on employees' productivity in the Ministry of Lands, Environment and Natural Resources in Taita Taveta County.
-The study presented a contextual gap because it focused on the effect of performance management on employees' productivity in the Ministry of use on employee supervision on productivity of employees in the Ministry of Interior and Coordination of National Government, Kenya.
+The study presented a contextual gap because it focused on the effect of performance management on employees' productivity in the Ministry of Lands, Environment and Natural Resources in Taita Taveta County and our study will focus on employee supervision on productivity of employees in the Ministry of Interior and Coordination of National Government, Kenya.